-- The Manager, acting as manager for all of the unit trusts that it manages, may not acquire any shares carrying voting rights that would enable it to exercise significant influence over the management of an issuing body.
-This restriction is not applied to any investments in other collective investment schemes; - (ii) The Sub-Fund will not invest more than 50% of its Net Asset Value in any one unregulated investment fund other than in accordance with the AIF Rulebook and will not invest more than 50% of its Net Asset Value in another fund which itself invests more than 50% of its net assets in another investment fund; - (iii) Where the Sub-Fund invests in the units/shares of another collective investment scheme managed by the Manager: (i) the Manager must waive the preliminary/initial/repurchase charge which it is entitled to charge for its own account; (ii) the Manager must waive that portion of its annual fee in order to avoid a double charge.
+- (i) The Manager, acting as manager for all of the unit trusts that it manages, may not acquire any shares carrying voting rights that would enable it to exercise significant influence over the management of an issuing body.
+This restriction is not applied to any investments in other collective investment schemes; - (ii) Where the Sub-Fund invests in the units/shares of another collective investment scheme managed by the Manager: (i) the Manager must waive the preliminary/initial/repurchase charge which it is entitled to charge for its own account; (ii) the Manager must waive that portion of its annual fee in order to avoid a double charge.
 Where the investment manager of the Sub-Fund and the relevant underlying collective investment scheme is one and the same entity, such investment manager must waive that portion of its annual fee in order to avoid a double charge.
-Where commission is received by the Manager of the Sub-Fund by virtue of an investment in the units of another collective investment scheme, this commission must be paid into the property of the Sub-Fund; and

-(iv) Where a commission is received by the Manager by virtue of an investment by the Sub-Fund in the units of another collective investment scheme managed by the Manager or an associated or related company, this commission must be paid into the property of the Sub-Fund.
+Where commission is received by the Manager of the Sub-Fund by virtue of an investment in the units of another collective investment scheme, this commission must be paid into the property of the Sub-Fund; and - (iii) Where a commission is received by the Manager by virtue of an investment by the Sub-Fund in the units of another collective investment scheme managed by the Manager or an associated or related company, this commission must be paid into the property of the Sub-Fund.